 Social media can be SUCH a time suck.
 Even if you actually enjoy it, which I sometimes do, the amount of time that it takes out of your day is ridiculous.
 That’s what automation tools exist, and that’s why you should be using them.

-Meet Edgar will take your library of tweets/posts and send them out on a set schedule.
-That's not terribly exciting (although it is incredibly time-saving).
-What IS exciting about Edgar (aside from the fact that he's an octopus) is that it never deletes your library.
+Smarterqueue will take your library of tweets/posts and send them out on a set schedule.
+That’s not terribly exciting (although it is incredibly time-saving).
+What IS exciting about Smarterqueue is that it never deletes your library.
 So, enter a tweet/post one time, and it will cycle over and over (unless of course you choose to delete it).

-And then there's BoardBooster.
-BoardBooster will send out your pins on a set schedule.
-I wrote a whole article about it.
-You can pin whenever you want, you just do it to “secret boards” that Board Booster creates for you instead of pinning to your “real boards.”
-Then BoardBooster takes the pin from the secret board and repins it to the real board on a set schedule throughout the day.
-So, pin whenever you have time, but they won't all go out in a huge chunk, they'll be spread out throughout the day so that more people see them.
+And then there’s Tailwind.
+Tailwind will send out your pins on a set schedule.
+I wrote a whole article about how to use Tailwind right here.
+Pin whenever you have time, but they won’t all go out in a huge chunk, they’ll be spread out throughout the day so that more people see them.

-And then there's “looping.”
-BoardBooster will “loop” your pins for you, meaning that it will repin old pins from your boards over and over.
+And then there’s SmartLoop.
+Tailwind will “loop” your pins for you, meaning that it will repin old pins from your boards over and over.
 So your pin from six months ago can get picked up again by someone new.
-It'll also use “campaigns” to easily schedule pins to go out to group boards, so you don't have to worry about that either.
+It’ll also use “campaigns” to easily schedule pins to go out to group boards, so you don’t have to worry about that either.

-Pinterest could easily take up hours a day if it weren't for BoardBooster and Tailwind.
+Pinterest could easily take up hours a day if it weren’t for Tailwind.

 Automation tools like these can save you so much time.
 And they can get your stuff in front of more people, thanks to their scheduling features.
 I highly recommend using automation tools like these whenever you can, instead of trying to do it all by hand.